 At some point growth levels-off, becoming slow, subtle, and incremental.
 And sometimes it feels like you’re not changing much at all.
 Especially when you find yourself struggling with your energy, clarity, focus, and productivity.

 What happens then?

-You double down on what worked in the past, trying to become an even better Seeker.
+We often feel badly about ourselves and then double down on what worked in the past, trying to become even better Seekers.
 Leveraging productivity hacks.
-Managing your time.
-Doing 12-week years and GTD and pomodoro apps.
+Managing our time.
+Doing 12-week years and GTD and Pomodoro apps.
 Learning how to read faster.
-Working on your sleep, diet, and exercise.
+Always tweaking our sleep, diet, and exercise routines.

 Don’t you wish it were like The Matrix, and we could download massive programs directly into our brains?